beysed/like/README.md

 - Objects

-Objects(or key value storage) can be defined following way
+Objects(or key value storage) can be defined following way:

 ```
 a = { my_prop:a other_prop: 'Hello' }